 This is Week #10 of my 2011 cooking challenge!
-Click on the above graphic to view all P&TC recipes.
+Click here to view all recipes from this challenge.
 All recipes created for this challenge come from the Food & Wine Annual Cookbook 2010.

 I have been looking forward to making this recipe since I first saw it on my list.
 It is unique, and I love unique.
 I also love pork.
 And cabbage.
 And bacon.

 I have another pork recipe to post soon detailing the way my husband has been cooking it lately, but I adore the way it is cooked in this recipe.
 An "Mmmmm" escaped my mouth with every bite.

 Add 4 12-oz. bone-in pork loin chops (I used 3 boneless and this was perfect for 2 meals for 2 people).